Breed Category: Non-Sporting

 The Mexican Hairless Dog’s most distinguishing characteristic is its lack of fur.
 Instead, it simply has smooth, soft skin.
 The hairlessness of this breed allows the dog’s body to emit warmth, making it a great companion dog for the ill or elderly.
 For this very reason, it was used in ancient days during cold weather as a rudimentary heating pad.
 Aztecs also believed the Mexican Hairless Dog possessed healing and spiritual powers, so it remained a highly-prized and sought-after breed.

 It is thought that the Mexican Hairless Dog was at one time a breed with a normal coat, but a genetic mutation caused some puppies to be born completely bare.
-The gene that contributes to hairlessness in this breed is dominant, so dogs born without fur soon became the rule rather than exception.
+The gene that contributes to hairlessness in this breed is dominant, so dogs born without fur soon became the rule rather than the exception.

 Typically one out of every four or five Xoloitzcuintlis has fur.
 As a result of its lack of hair, this breed is a wonderful choice for those who suffer from animal allergies.
 Some dogs will have a few hairs or a small tuft of hair on top of the head or on the tail.

 There are also Xoloitzcuintli dogs with a full coat and both types come in a variety of sizes including toy, miniature and standard.
 Toy Mexican Hairless Dogs may be as small as 5 kg while standards can reach 20 kg in weight.
-Similarly, smaller dogs of this breed may be 25 cm in height, but can also reach 60 cm.
+Similarly, smaller dogs of this breed maybe 25 cm in height, but can also reach 60 cm.
 This is a slender breed with long legs and a lengthy, thin tail.
 Its eyes are almond-shaped and dark in colour.

 The skin of the Mexican Hairless Dog is typically black or blue in colouring.
-It may also have spots and some dogs of this breed may have gray, red or brown skin.
+It may also have spots and some dogs of this breed may have grey, red or brown skin.
 The other trademark characteristic of this dog is its large ears, which stand up and protrude outward from the head.
 The gene responsible for hairlessness usually also results in dental problems such as missing teeth.

 Care should be taken to protect its skin and while it is very low-maintenance when it comes to grooming, it does require lotion or oil several times per month to prevent the skin from becoming dry.
 In colder months, the Mexican Hairless Dog can benefit from a sweater if it spends time outdoors.
 In warmer months, this breed needs protection from the sun.